AquiTCD/tumblr-workbench/README.md

-# Base-workbench
+# Tumblr Theme Builder

-One of the workbench series that I make.
-Base-workbench is a kind of bolarplaete for anything.
-For example,

-- study or do tutorial
-- try some function of JS or other
-- want to see some styles with css

-Or, you can use static site generator if you want.
+TTB is a theme builder for tumbler.

 ## Description

 - HTML - Pug
-- JavaScript - Webpack
 - CSS - Stylus

-and if you want to deploy(upload to webserver), must set `ftpconfig.json` in project root.
+- AMP project (but AMP is not enable at tumblr because of built-in js from tumblr)

-## <!-- Demo
+## <!-- Demo / VS. -->

-VS. ------------------------------------------------------------ -->

 ## Requirement